Frequently Asked Questions

 Am I required to have a meal plan?
 Can Freshmen change their plan?

 New York University requires all first-year students living in NYU housing to participate in the NYU Dining meal plan program.
 All Freshmen living in traditional-style residence halls — Founders, Brittany, Goddard, Lipton, Rubin and

 Weinstein — must maintain a minimum of a 225 Flex plan or higher.
 Freshmen or first-year students living in apartment-style residence buildings must maintain a minimum of a 120 Flex meal plan or higher.
 Please note all incoming Freshmen are defaulted a 225 Flex meal plan.

 Students who live off campus are not required to have a meal plan, but may select any meal plan option.
-Please visit our homepage for more information regarding NYU Dining Services, including meal plan options and rates.
+Please visit our meal plan page for more information.

 When a student signs up or changes a meal plan membership after the beginning of a semester, the plan and charges are pro-rated for the remainder of that semester.
 Charges and refunds for all meal plans (flex plans and Dining Dollars included) are calculated on a daily basis.
 Charges begin on the activation date, not when the students begin using their plan.

 The same principle applies for changes and cancellations.
 The student pays for the days for which he or she owns the plan — whether used or not — and receives a credit or charge on his/her Bursar’s account based on that change for the remaining days of the semester.